Ee-Hsin/jordanstocks/README.md

 TODO tomorrow:

-1. Use form validation to ensure Update Portfolio Holdings submits properly (can apply learnings to the Contact Us Form)
+1. Finalize the react hook form validations in UpdatePortfolio component
 2. Make sure useMutation submits correctly
 3. create another fetch React query for Holdings page to fetch from firebase
+4. Migrate ContactUs Form to useQuery and add a loading state

 Additional: